BobKohlerPhD/BioImage-Alignment-Tools/README.md

 ### Advanced Segmentation (MedSAM)
 To enable MedSAM-powered masking, download the `medsam_vit_b.pth` checkpoint and place it in the `models/` directory; the pipeline will automatically detect it and upgrade the segmentation workflow.

+**Landmark selection needs to be implemented so "anchor points" are created.
+In addition to aligning by shape, a standardized spectrum of intensity need to be established.**

 #### Registration & Integration Example
 Below is an example visualization of successful registration and multimodal integration from simulated data: